imf4isal/fast-notion/README.md

 Notion is a great tool for organizing your thoughts, ideas, and information.
 However, navigating through the various pages and databases can be overwhelming.
 As a developer, I love the terminal, and I hope you do too.

-Fast-Notion makes the curating process simple and fast directly from your terminal.
+Noti makes the curating process simple and fast directly from your terminal.
 And as we know, Fast is fun.

 Have fun curating!